Published 5 Jun 2023

 Carefully analyze and decide business needs based on the gathered information.
 Document and discuss business impact analysis to the key individual including business partners, stakeholders, and investors.

-Software to Simplify BIA Data Gathering and Reporting
+Software with Business Impact Assessment Templates to Simplify BIA Data Gathering and Reporting

-Using cloud software tools like iAuditor by SafetyCulture can eliminate wasteful time spent gathering questionnaire responses and on data-entry when performing BIAs.
-Your BIA team can use iAuditor to:
+Using cloud software tools like SafetyCulture (formerly iAuditor) can eliminate wasteful time spent gathering questionnaire responses and on data entry when performing BIAs.
+Your BIA team can use SafetyCulture to:

 - Gather BIA findings using a smartphone app